 What To Serve With Eggplant Parmesan

-Although this eggplant parmesan is a meal in itself, you might like to serve one of these single serving side dishes with it:
+Although this Eggplant Parmesan is a meal in itself, if served with a side dish it could easily be an Eggplant Parmesan for two.
+You might like to consider serving it with one of these single serving side dishes with it:

 Other Eggplant Recipes